Off the air, Fox News stars blasted the election fraud claims they peddled

 Ingraham called Trump campaign attorney Sidney Powell "a bit nuts."
 Carlson, who famously demanded evidence from Powell on the air, privately used a vulgar epithet for women to describe her.
 A top network programming executive wrote privately that he did not believe the shows of Carlson, Hannity and Jeanine Pirro were credible sources of news.

 Even so, top executives strategized about how to make it up to their viewers - among Trump's strongest supporters - after Fox News' election-night team correctly called the pivotal state of Arizona for Democratic nominee Joe Biden before other networks.
-A sense of desperation pervades the private notes from Fox's top stars, reflecting an obsession with the erosion in ratings.
+A sense of desperation pervades the private notes from Fox's top stars, reflecting an obsession with collapsing ratings.

 The audience started to erode severely that fall, starting on Election Night itself.
 Fox executives and stars equally obsessed over the threat posed by the smaller right-wing network Newsmax.
 Hannity texted Carlson and Ingraham that Fox's Arizona call "destroyed a brand that took 25 years to build and the damage is incalculable."
 Carlson shot back that it was "vandalism."
 Others hosts, including Dana Perino, were equally shocked.

-Fox News host Neal Cavuto was attacked by colleagues for pulling away from a presentation by then White House spokeswoman Kayleigh McEnany in which she made unfounded claims of fraud once more.
+Fox News host Neil Cavuto was attacked by colleagues for pulling away his show away from a presentation by then White House spokeswoman Kayleigh McEnany in which she made unfounded claims of fraud once more.
 (McEnany is now a host on Fox News.)

 Those revelations and far more surfaced in legal filings made public late this afternoon as part of Dominion Voting System's blockbuster $1.6 billion defamation lawsuit against Fox and its parent company.
 Dominion sued after Fox hosts and guests repeatedly claimed, without evidence, that the company had switched Trump votes to Biden.